kdaglas/InterviewOOP/ReadME.md

 A program that requires the users to input username and password to register and helps to check the validity of password input by the user or users.

-## Password Checker

-This program allows the users to register and then helps to validate their passwords.

 ### Features

 - Register a user